apacheignite/documentation/web-console/web-console.md

   "title": "Overview"
 }
 [/block]
-Ignite Web Console is an interactive configuration wizard, management and monitoring tool that allows you to:
+[Ignite Web Console](https://console.gridgain.com/) is an interactive configuration wizard, management and monitoring tool that allows you to:
 * Create and download various configurations to use for your Apache Ignite cluster.
 * Automatically construct Apache Ignite's SQL metadata from any RDBMS schemas.
-* Provide management and monitoring capabilities that presently let you executing SQL queries over your in-memory caches as well as viewing their execution plans, in-memory schemas and streaming charts.
+* Execute SQL queries over your in-memory caches.
+*  View query execution plans, in-memory schemas and streaming charts.
 [block:api-header]
 {
   "type": "basic",
   "title": "Demo Mode"
 }
 [/block]
-The one can use Web Console's demo mode for evolution purposes.
-To enable this mode you need to click on `Start demo` button, located in the top menu, and wait while a popup screen appears providing you additional steps.
+You can use the Web Console's demo mode for evaluation purposes.
+To enable this mode, you need to click on the `Start demo` button located in the top menu, and wait for a popup screen to appear that provides additional steps.

 ## Importing a domain model from a database
-In this mode an instance of in-memory H2 database will be started on connected Ignite Web Agent.
+In this mode, an instance of the in-memory H2 database will be started on the connected Ignite Web Agent.
 How to evaluate:
   * Go to Ignite Web Console `Domain model` screen.
   * Click `Import from database`.
 You should see a modal window with the demo description.